facebookresearch/AugLy/augly/image/README.md

 - `coco`: (`left`, `upper`, `width`, `height`) - all coordinates in pixels
 - `yolo`: (`x_center`, `y_center`, `width`, `height`) - all coordinates normalized by the width/height of the image respectively

-See [here](https://albumentations.ai/docs/getting_started/bounding_boxes_augmentation/) to read more about these common bounding box formats and about structured data in general.
+See [here](https://towardsdatascience.com/coco-data-format-for-object-detection-a4c5eaf518c5) to read more about some of these common bounding box formats and about structured data in general.

 ## Unit Tests